ab5olute/http_downloader/README.md

 # http_downloader
-Download all files from Index of /folder using Python
+Download all files with subfolders from Index of /folder using Python

 # How to use: